bmo00/neptunoplus-status/arcade/games-supported-by-core.md

-# neptUNO+ FPGA report: Games by core
+# neptUNO+ FPGA report: Games supported by core

-This report provides an overview of the arcade cores games by core for the **neptUNO+** FPGA.
+This report provides an overview of the arcade cores games supported by core for the **neptUNO+** FPGA.

 ## 📊 Summary:
 - **Cores available in the database:** 240